jamesbvaughan/jamesbvaughan.com/content/posts/markdown-pandoc-notes.md

         pandoc -V geometry:margin=1in -o $@ $?
 ```

-This Makefile converts each Markdown file to a PDF and then uses
+This converts each file to a PDF and then uses
 [Ghostscript](https://www.ghostscript.com/)
-to combine all the PDFs into one.
+to combine them all into one.
 It also lets me include any other PDFs I have, like the sample midterm in
 my example.
 This has been super handy for open-note tests.